 Pit and Fissure Sealants

 A sealant is a protective plastic coating that is applied to the chewing surfaces of the back teeth.
-The sealant forms a hard shield which keeps food and bacteria from getting into the tiny grooves and crevices in the teeth, thus preventing decay.
-They are safe and totally pain free and the teeth do not feel any different afterwards.
+The sealant forms a hard shield that keeps food and bacteria from getting into the tiny grooves and crevices in the teeth, thus preventing decay.
+They are safe and totally pain-free and the teeth do not feel any different afterwards.
 They also blend in with the natural colour of the teeth.